 - Speaking of hoses...
 Close inside valves that run water to outdoor hose bibs, then allow them to drain.
 Pro tip: Keep the outside valve open — this will give remaining water space to freeze and expand without causing the pipe to burst.

 - Cover exposed pipes.
 Install UL-listed "heat tape" or "heat cable" on any exposed water pipe.
 Examples of exposed pipes are any pipes outside of your home, or pipes located in your home in areas where the temperature might drop below freezing (basements, garages, crawl spaces, etc.).

 - Some (pipes) like it hot!
 You know the pipes under your sinks?
 Keep them from freezing by leaving kitchen and bathroom cabinets open so that your heat can keep both you and your pipes warm!

-A tale tell sign of a freezing pipe is low water pressure — if you turn on a faucet and get nothing but a trickle, you need to either locate the freeze and gently thaw it with a hair dryer, or call a professional before a minor inconvenience turns into a major home disaster.
+A telltale sign of a freezing pipe is low water pressure.
+If you turn on a faucet and get nothing but a trickle, you need to either locate the freeze and gently thaw it with a hair dryer, or call a professional before a minor inconvenience turns into a major home disaster.